 - 1.1 In September 2022 a Park-wide Article 4 Direction was introduced to protect the environment of the New Forest National Park by requiring planning permission for: - All new temporary campsites established since 1 March 2020 (irrespective of their size); and - All existing temporary campsites established prior to 1 March 2020 with more than 50 pitches. - 1.2 In July 2023, the Government introduced a new stand-alone permitted development right to allow campsites to be used for up to 50 pitches for up to 60 days in any calendar year (Class BC of Part 4, Schedule 2 of the Town and Country Planning (Permitted Development) (England) Order).
 This right applies across the country and includes National Parks.
 In response, the National Park Authority made a new immediate Park-wide Article 4 Direction on 27 October 2023 withdrawing this new permitted development right unless both of the following apply: - the land was first used as a temporary recreational campsite before 1 March 2020; and - the use of the land as a temporary recreational campsite is for not more than 28 days in total in any calendar year. - 1.3 In other words, all campsites established after 1 March 2020 will continue to require planning permission, as will pre-existing sites with 51 pitches or more and/or operating for more than 28 days in any calendar year. - 1.4 This guidance note has been updated to take account of the new Article 4 Direction to assist applicants when applying for planning permission for temporary camping uses caught by the Article 4 Direction.
+It has also been updated to reflect the fact that temporary camping uses are now required to address their recreational impacts on the Solent's designated sites (previously these impacts were 'screened out' under the Habitats Regulations).
 It sets out the relevant planning considerations that the Authority will take into account when assessing related planning applications.
 This note has been approved by the National Park Authority and is a material consideration when determining planning applications for such camping uses. - 1.5 Smaller 28 day campsites (50 pitches or less) that have been operating since before 1 March 2020 do not need planning permission and still benefit from permitted development rights subject to meeting the other limitations set out in Class BC of Part 4, Schedule 2 of the GPDO.
 These include site operators notifying the Authority in writing of the dates they intend to open annually and providing a site plan showing the location of toilets and waste disposal facilities (before the site opens).
-All sites need to meet the requirements of the Habitat Regulations (see separate Guidance Note).
+All sites need to meet requirements of the Habitat Regulations (see separate Guidance Note, updated April 2025).